alecbz/easyredis/README.md

     p = Post[id]  # or Post.find(id)
     p.title  # => "My First Post"

-We can also tell EasyRedis to optimize sorting and search on certain fields.
-If we had redefined Post like:
+We can also tell EasyRedis to optimize sorting and searching on certain fields.
+If we had defined Post as:

     class Post < EasyRedis::Model
       field :title